exoplatform/exo-documentation/docs/Administration.rst

 .. note:: For :ref:`Spaces groups <spacesGroups>`, a user belonging to a space could be either a manager or a member.
           No other memberships used in spaces groups.
-          If you are a manger in a space, this allows you to acces :ref:`the space's settings <Manage-Space-Settings>` and manage the space.
+          If you are a manger in a space, this allows you to access :ref:`the space's settings <Manage-Space-Settings>` and manage the space.
 If you belong to the space as a member, you are just able to share and view content in the space.